CaZual-T/CZT-Mod-Manager/README.md

 - click '🔄️' on the manager tab to scan all mods, or right click an entry and click "check for updates" at the bottom of the popup.

 ### [Disable/Restore Mods]
-- Indivudal mod enable/disable toggle.
+- Individual mod enable/disable toggle.
 - Toggle in the top right will enable/disable all mods at once.

 <img width="1920" height="100" alt="Untitled (2)" src="https://github.com/user-attachments/assets/cab67cc2-30e9-4fc8-8b10-beb2f904f485" />